NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Multisensor/PRISMATIC/prismatic_workshop.md

 ### What is FATES?

 **FATES**, the **Functionally Assembled Terrestrial Ecosystem Simulator**, is an open-source numerical model of terrestrial vegetation and ecosystem dynamics.
 It is primarily supported by the U.S. Department of Energy.
 FATES is implemented as a vegetation model that can be coupled to land-surface and Earth system modeling frameworks.
-Learn more in the open-source [FATES GitHub repository](https://github.com/ngeet/fates) and the [FATES User's Guide](https://fates-users-guide.readthedocs.io/).
+Learn more in the open-source <a href="https://github.com/ngeet/fates" target=_blank>FATES GitHub repository</a> and the <a href="https://fates-users-guide.readthedocs.io/" target=_blank>FATES User's Guide</a>.

 To explain FATES briefly for the purposes of this tutorial, FATES represents vegetation by size and functional group.
 Plants are grouped as **plant functional types (PFTs)** that differ in traits relevant to growth, resource use, disturbance response, etc. Within a spatial unit of shared disturbance history, or **patch**, plants are further organized into **cohorts**, plants of the same PFT with similar size.
 Cohorts compete for light, water, and nutrients.